djetzen/RandomCaged/readme.md

 Example output is
 ```
-play the scale for f# in a pattern
-play the scale for a in d pattern
+play the scale for a in E caged pattern with .↑.↑↓↑↓↑ strumming pattern
-play the scale for b in e pattern
-play the scale for d# in c pattern
-play the scale for e in a pattern
 ```